bluesky/bluesky/doc/source/api_changes.rst

   ``subscribe(func, name='all')``.
 Because the meaning of the arguments is unambigious (they must be a callable and a string, respectively) the old order will be supported indefeinitely, with a warning.
+* The 0MQ pubsub integration classes ``Publisher`` and ``RemoteDispatcher`` have been overhauled.
+They have been moved from :mod:`bluesky.callbacks.zmqpub` and :mod:`bluesky.callbacks.zmqsub` to :mod:`bluesky.callbacks.zmq` and their signatures have been changed to match similar utilities in the pydata ecosystem.
+See the Enhancements section for more information.

+Enhancements
+^^^^^^^^^^^^

+* The 0MQ pubsub integration classes :class:`bluesky.callbacks.zmq.Publisher``
+  and :class:`bluesky.callbacks.zmq.RemoteDispatcher` have been simplified.
+  A new class :class:`bluesky.callbacks.zmq.Proxy` and command-line utility ``bluesky-0MQ-proxy`` has been added to streamline configuration.

 v0.9.0
 ------